Toyama Japan Travel Guide

 Data-only SIM cards for tourists are available at airports, electronics stores, or online for pickup upon arrival.
 Airalo an eSIM option.

-A popular and often more convenient option, a pocket Wi-Fi device portable internet for multiple devices.
+A popular and often more convenient option, a pocket Wi-Fi device portable internet for several devices.
 Rent at the airport or order online for hotel delivery.

 For secure internet access, consider NordVPN or ExpressVPN.